jasongreenb/EasyIota/README.md

 # EasyIota

 A project to automate the mundane tasks for the risk manager of any fraternity.
 This is specifically built for the needs of the risk manager for the Lambda Chi Alpha fraternity at RPI.
+Made by Jason Greenberg